 Each environment is nicely detailed from jungles, space ships, industrial, ice covered, and more.
 Once again though, in the long run you’ll be hard pressed to care as you’ll been confined to a small speck of a view into the environments you’re placed.

-Once you’ve gone through the single player you’ll immediately want to head into the Multiplayer; the half of the game MP_SK_006you’ll want to keep coming back to.
+Once you’ve gone through the single player you’ll immediately want to head into the Multiplayer; the half of the game you’ll want to keep coming back to.
 Madballs gives you the customary set of multiplayer features as you’d find in just about any game.
 Unfortunately lots of the weapons are locked away until you receive them in the single player game as you build up experience with each weapon until you reach a certain kill threshold that’ll unlock the rest and so on.

 Where as lots of the maps are taken straight from the Single player environments, the real kicker here is the avatar support in a separate multiplayer menu.
 But, not so fast though as you watch your avatar get mutated with confetti to boot into a Madball, you avatars head is the only thing you’ll get to see in the game proper.
 So, if you’ve been craving for more avatar support in games themselves and your thing is to shoot other avatars up this is the best thing on the block currently.